|

 distant signal is externally identical to the two-aspect described above, it

 is only switched differently.
-"Vr0" as with

 the two-aspect distant signal.
 The additional wing points straight down.
 "Vr1" as with